Tropical cyclones in 2002: 2001–02

 2002 began with two storms active in the basin: Severe Tropical Cyclone Waka and Tropical Depression 05F.
 Waka, at the time, was a Category 4 severe tropical cyclone near Niue.
 Waka dissipated on January 2, and nothing formed but tropical depressions until Severe Tropical Cyclone Claudia entered the basin on February 12.
 Claudia rapidly weakened and dissipated two days later.
-The next non-tropical depression also crossed over, Des, on March 5.
-Due to unfavorable conditions, Des also dissipated.
+The next tropical cyclone, Des, also crossed over, on March 5.
+Due to unfavorable conditions, Des soon dissipated.
 Following Des's dissipation, four official and one unofficial tropical depression formed.
 The season ended on April 22.

 The 2001–02 season was one of the least active on record.

 2002–03

 The season began very early, starting with Tropical Depression 17F on July 3.
 After that, however, the season was quiet, with one tropical depression forming in mid October.
 By November, a tropical cyclone, Yolande had formed, as well as another tropical depression.
 In December, activity sped up, with Cyclone Zoe, a Category 5 severe tropical cyclone, forming.
-There were more tropical cyclones, but they were in 2003.

 With seven severe tropical cyclones in total, the 2002–03 season was one of the most active ever recorded.

 Australian region

 2001–02

 On 1 January 2002, Tropical Cyclone Bernie had just formed near Northern Territory.
 Bernie made landfall in Northern Territory four days later, causing minor damages, and then dissipated.
 Then, on 2 February, Tropical Cyclone Chris formed.
 It rapidly intensified into a Category 5 severe tropical cyclone.
 On 6 February, Chris made landfall in Western Australia, and dissipated later in the day.
 Chris caused 12 deaths and some damage.
 Five days later, Tropical Cyclone Claudia formed, and dissipated without affecting land.
 After another tropical low, Tropical Cyclone Des formed on 4 March near Papua New Guinea.
 Three days later, Des crossed over to the South Pacific.

 After Des, the season was quiet until a tropical cyclone was named Dianne on 7 April.
 Dianne passed close to the Cocos Islands, intensified into a Category 3 tropical cyclone, and moved westward into the South-West Indian Ocean on 11 April.
 Simultaneously with Dianne, Tropical Cyclone Bonnie was forming.
 On 11 April, Bonnie moved over Timor and Java and caused some damage, killing 19 people.
 In early May, Tropical Low Errol formed.
 On 26 May, Tropical Cyclone Upia, the season's last storm, formed near Papua New Guinea and was named by TCWC Port Moresby.
-It crossed Budibudi Island and caused severe damage there.
+It crossed Budibudi Island, east of Woodlark Island, and caused severe damage there.
 Once Upia dissipated on 28 May, the season was over.

 The 2001–02 season was a near-normal tropical cyclone season.

 2002–03

 In 2002, this season was very inactive.
 According to the Joint Typhoon Warning Center, the first tropical cyclone of the year, Tropical Depression 07S formed on 27 December.
 It did not strengthen, and dissipated on 3 January 2003.
 It was not recognised by the BoM.

-The season was more active in 2003; for more information see Tropical cyclones in 2003.